rohit-004/rohit-004/README.md

 I am an engineering graduate.
 I enjoy coding.
 I build frontend websites with React and have proficiency in backend development in Java

-* 🌍  I'm based in New Delhi ,India.
+* 🌍  I'm based in New Delhi,India.
 * 🖥️  See my portfolio at [Rohit-Portfolio](http://rohit-react-portfolio.vercel.app/)
 * ✉️  You can contact me at [rohitkandari1977@gmail.com](mailto:rohitkandari1977@gmail.com)
 * 🧠  I'm learning MERN Stack.
 * 🤝  I'm open to collaborating on Frontend React Projects and Backend Java Projects.
-* ⚡  Open to Football discussions (LOVE Bayern and red part of London).
+* ⚡  Open to Football discussions (LOVE Bayern and the red part of London).

 ### Skills